Regulators in the Arithmetic of Function Fields: Introduction

-Observe that the right-hand side is an $\bR$-vector space of finite dimension.
-The above map is - conjecturally - the {\it Beilinson's regulator of $M$}.
-We denote it $\Reg(M)$.
-The following is expected, although far from being proved. \begin{enumerate}[label=(\Roman*)] \item The space $\Ext^1_{\bZ}(\mathbbm{1},M)$ has finite dimension over $\bQ$. \item If $M$ is pure of weight $<-2$, then $\Reg(M)$ has dense image. \item There is a $\bQ$-structure $V(M)$ on the target of $\Reg(M)$, natural in $M$, such that we have $\det(\im\Reg(M))=L^*(M,0)\cdot \det V(M)$ as $\bQ$-structures on $\det \Ext^1_{\bR-\operatorname{Hdg}}(\mathbbm{1}^+,\sH^+(M))$. \end{enumerate} Conjectures \ref{item:conj2} and \ref{item:conj3} are referred to as Beilinson's conjectures.
-This text is concerned with the function field analogue of \ref{item:conj1} and \ref{item:conj2}, so we do not further comment on the (conjectural) definition of the special $L$-value $L^*(M,0)$ nor on the $\bQ$-structure $V(M)$.
-We rather refer the reader to the survey \cite{nekovar} for a complete account of Beilinson's conjectures and their history. \\
+Observe that the right-hand side is a finite-dimensional $\bR$-vector space.
+The above map is conjecturally the \emph{Beilinson regulator of $M$}.
+We denote it by $\Reg(M)$.
+The following statements are expected, although they remain far from being proved. \begin{enumerate}[label=(\Roman*)] \item The space $\Ext^1_{\bZ}(\mathbbm{1},M)$ has finite dimension over $\bQ$; \item If $M$ is pure of weight $<-2$, then $\Reg(M)$ has dense image; \item There is a $\bQ$-structure $V(M)$ on the target of $\Reg(M)$, natural in $M$, such that we have $\det(\im\Reg(M))=L^*(M,0)\cdot \det V(M)$ as $\bQ$-structures on $\det \Ext^1_{\Hdg}(\mathbbm{1}^+,\sH^+(M))$. \end{enumerate} Conjectures \ref{item:conj2} and \ref{item:conj3} are referred to as Beilinson's conjectures.
+This text is concerned with the function field analogues of \ref{item:conj1} and \ref{item:conj2}, so we do not further comment on the (conjectural) definition of the special $L$-value $L^*(M,0)$ nor on the $\bQ$-structure $V(M)$.
+We rather refer the reader to the survey \cite{nekovar} for a comprehensive account of Beilinson's conjectures and their history. \\

-The present work grew out as an attempt to bridge these two pictures, and understand how Beilinson's conjectures could be stated in the language of Anderson $A$-motives.
-The study of motivic cohomology for $A$-motives was initiated in \cite{gazda} and this text consists in a natural sequel.
-Our primary interest is the definition of a {\it Beilinson's regulator} in this context, and the study of the counterpart of conjectures \ref{item:conj1} and \ref{item:conj2}.
-We hope to make conjecture \ref{item:conj3} the subject of a subsequent work. \\
+The present work grew out of an attempt to bridge these two pictures and to understand how Beilinson's conjectures could be formulated in the language of Anderson $A$-motives.
+The study of motivic cohomology for $A$-motives was initiated in \cite{gazda}, and the present text constitutes a natural sequel.
+Our primary focus is the definition of a \emph{Beilinson regulator} in this context and the study of analogues of conjectures \ref{item:conj1} and \ref{item:conj2}.
+We hope to address conjecture \ref{item:conj3} in a subsequent work.
+The reader is invited to consult \cite{caruso-gazda} for the definition of $L$-series of $A$-motives.